ivanh0929/shinshekidamagecalculator/README.md

 ## Roadmap
 - v1.0 - basic functionality
+- v2.0 - add file I/O
-- v2.0 - add ULT formulas and all abilities
+- v2.1 - add ULT formulas and all abilities
 - vX.0 - implement new changes as they are finalized

 ## Authors and acknowledgment